 Important things to know before buying coon lights

-If you are an experienced hunter then you can probably skip this part, but I feel obligated to write it for the sake of less experienced ones.
-The buying of coon hunting lights can be a tricky task, but I beg you – don’t let the price dictates your choice.
-It is extremely important for your own safety and safety of others to buy reliable, durable and hands-free coon lights with long battery life.
+Buying night hunting lights can be a tricky task, but I beg you – don’t let the price dictates your choice.
+It is extremely important for your safety and safety of others to buy reliable, durable and hands-free coon lights with long battery life.

-If you are wondering whether you need a red or green light on your coon hunting lights, I’ll try to give you some clarification to help you decide.
-Green light can be seen farther and human eye sees more details with it and this is the reason why night-vision gear uses mostly green light.
 The downside is that some of the animals are easy to spook with it.
-Au contrary, the red light can even have a calming effect on animals and puts the least stress on your eyes, which will allow you to hunt longer at night.
+On the contrary, the red light can even have a calming effect on animals and puts the least stress on your eyes, which will allow you to hunt longer at night.
 That’s why it is the choice of hunters more often than the green light.

 And one more thing

-That’s why I often use Amazon for buying almost anything.
-With Amazon you can sit in the comfort of your home and compare the prices of similar coon hunting lights, plus you have a plethora of user’s reviews right on your plate.
-Additionally, it is hassle-free buying experience – you order it with a few clicks and it is shipped right to your doorstep.
+Plus you have a plethora of user reviews right on your plate.
+Additionally, it is a hassle-free buying experience.
+You order it with a few clicks and it is shipped right to your doorstep.